 If you have a smaller living room, then you might want to use lighter tones throughout your space.
-Lighter colors help to make a space feel more airy and open, while darker colors may appear to shrink the space.
-Also, consider lighter colors if you have lots of furniture, since that furniture can “shrink” the space.
-Combine lighter colors with plantlife and mirrors to give your living room even more of a spacial boost.
+Lighter colours help to make a space feel more airy and open, while darker colours may appear to shrink the space.
+Also, consider lighter colours if you have lots of furniture, since that furniture can “shrink” the space.
+Combine lighter colours with plantlife and mirrors to give your living room even more of a spacial boost.

 If you want your living room to feel intimate and cozy, then you can opt for dark tones to paint your walls.
-Darker colors may make a room feel smaller, as we mentioned, but that may prove appealing if you want to turn your living room into a comfortable den.
-Darker colors can also make your living room an ideal place to unwind and nap, quietly read a book, veg out, or watch a movie.
-Pair dark paint colors with darker furniture to complete that cozy feel.
+Darker colours may make a room feel smaller, as we mentioned, but that may prove appealing if you want to turn your living room into a comfortable den.
+Darker colours can also make your living room an ideal place to unwind and nap, quietly read a book, veg out, or watch a movie.
+Pair dark paint colours with darker furniture to complete that cozy feel.

 Furniture, Fixtures, and Other Furnishings

 If you’re filling your living room with new furniture after you’ve painted it, you can consider how that furniture will look in this new setting.
 Ask yourself: Does the furniture fit the walls and floors of my living room?
 How about the lighting?
 Will it look out of place?
 You can save a paint swatch from your paint job as you peruse through items at a furniture store, to see if these furnishings will work well with your walls.

 If you’re matching your current furniture to your upcoming paint, then you can still compare the paint swatch and your furnishings side by side.

 Regardless of your situation, you can always go with furniture that is close in colour to your wall colours.
 However, you don’t want to have furniture that is exactly the same hue as your walls, since it can overwhelm the space.
 Instead, opt for furniture that compliments your wall colours or furniture that is a few tones or hues away from the colours of your walls.